ddev/ddev/docs/content/users/install/shell-completion.md

 === "macOS Bash with Bash Completion"

-    If you install the bash-completion formula no addition to your bashprofile are necessary, the formula will source the completion initialisation script automatically (see [docs](https://docs.brew.sh/Shell-Completion#configuring-completions-in-bash)):
+    If you install the bash-completion formula no additions to your Bash profile file are necessary, the formula will source the completion initialisation script automatically (see [docs](https://docs.brew.sh/Shell-Completion#configuring-completions-in-bash)):

     === "With macOS Bash <= 3.x"